Tom Barker (trade unionist)

 Tom Barker (3 June 1887 - 2 April 1970) was a New Zealand tram conductor, trade unionist, and socialist.
 He was born in Crosthwaite, Westmorland, England.
-He was a leading member of the Industrial Workers of the World (IWW) and politician in New Zealand and Australia.
+He was a leading member of the Industrial Workers of the World (IWW) and politician in New Zealand and Australia and the editor of the IWW paper Direct Action,.

 Early life

 Barker was the eldest son of farm worker Thomas Grainger Barker and his wife Sarah, née Trotter.
 As a boy, he worked on the farm until the age of 11 years and then in a milking parlor until he was 14 years old.
 He then went to Liverpool and, in 1905, joined the British military, in a cavalry regiment.
 However, due to growing health problems with the strength of his heart, he was discharged soon from the army and worked in Liverpool on the rail-road.

 In 1909, he emigrated to New Zealand, and worked in Auckland as a conductor on the trams.
 He married Bertha Isaakovna, a Polish-born ballet dancer.